Emergency Drinking Water Treatment

 - Don’t store your emergency water supply in a garage, shed or other area where it could be exposed to heat or chemical fumes.
 Keep water containers high enough off the floor to limit exposure to flood waters.

 - Inspect your stored bottled water containers regularly for leaks or other problems.
-If you suspect the water quality has become compromised, discard the water or boil it before consuming.
+If you suspect the water quality has become compromised, discard or boil the water before consuming.